getodk/central/.github/PULL_REQUEST_TEMPLATE.md

 #### Before submitting this PR, please make sure you have:

-- [ ] verified that any code or assets from external sources are properly credited in comments.
+- [ ] verified that any code or assets from external sources are properly credited in comments or that everything is internally sourced